VTV (Australian TV station): BTV-6 Ballarat & Western Victoria

 BTV-6 opened at 7pm on Friday 27 April 1962 with the documentary This is BTV Channel 6.
-The station produced a wide range of local and part-networked TV programming through its history, most notably the chat show Six Tonight, which aired from 1971 to 1983, eventually also being carried on the Six (BTV6 Ballarat and GMV6 Shepparton) and TV8 (now Southern Cross) Networks across much of Victoria, as well as parts of South Australia and New South Wales.
+The station produced a wide range of local and part-networked TV programming through its history, most notably the chat show Six Tonight, which aired from 1971 to 1983, eventually also being carried on the Six (BTV6 Ballarat and GMV6 Shepparton) and TV8 (now WIN Television) Networks across much of Victoria, as well as parts of South Australia and New South Wales.

 BTV placed a strong emphasis on local news, with the first news bulletin read by Arthur Scuffins on 27 April 1962.
 The nightly news program, Six News, was extended to 30 minutes in 1980 in response to the ABC dropping their regional news service in the late 1970s.
 The bulletin was rebranded as NewsCentre 6 in the mid-1980s.

 On-air talent included Arthur Scuffins, Eric Gracie, Val Sarah, Craig Campbell, Peter Gamble, Gary Rice, John Garland, Denis Walter, Glenn Ridge, Rob Gaylard, Glenn Driscoll and Fred Fargher.

 In late 2000, Ballarat's channel 6 moved to UHF channel 36, in order to allow neighbouring Melbourne station HSV-7 to commence digital television transmissions on Channel 6 without interference.

+The area covers towns of Western Victoria, including Ararat, Ballarat, Camperdown, Colac, Daylesford, Hamilton, Horsham, Portland, Maryborough, Stawell, Warrnambool and Warracknabeal.